 Mettle offers its users a number of features, including:

 - Fast application.
-Mettle will let customers open a business account in a matter of minutes.
+Mettle will let customers open a business bank account in a matter of minutes.

 - Invoicing.
 You can create and send customised invoices on the go.
 The app will let you know when you’ve been paid or if you need to chase.

 - Reporting.
-You’re able to categorise business transactions to reduce admin and minimise errors.
+You’re able to categorise business transactions and manage your expenses.
 You can then export your data and share it with your accountant.

 - Accounting.
-Mettle can connect to accounting packages like FreeAgent and Xero.
+Mettle can connect to accounting packages like FreeAgent, Xero and QuickBooks.

 - Payments.
 You can schedule payments on the go and manage recurring payments directly from the app.

-- Manage your cards.
+- Freeze or unfreeze your card.
 You can lock your card in the app if you think you’ve lost it, then just unlock it if the card shows up.

 These are the steps to open a Mettle account:

-- Download the Mettle app from the App Store or Play Store.
+- Download the Mettle app from the App Store or Google Play Store.

 - Complete the application – Mettle will ask questions about you and your business.